Table of Contents

 - Recipient’s treatment of confidential information: Explain how the recipient will treat the confidential information and indicate how the recipient should handle electronic and hard copies of it.
 Remember to include language for the following:

-- The recipient can only use the information for purposes approved by the owner (i.e., if the owner disclosed the information so the recipient could determine whether they should invest, the recipient can only use the information for that purpose).
+- The recipient can only use the information for purposes approved by the owner (e.g., if the owner disclosed the information so the recipient could determine whether they should invest, the recipient can only use the information for that purpose).

 - Protective measures: Disclosing parties may also want to include special protective measures such as: